-\Cref{fig:gsProperties} showed that the ground state, for large values of $N_T$, is not anymore in a ``small corner'' of the Hilbert space.
-Instead, a well-spread and highly entangled ground state forms. \Cref{fig:RBMTimeEvolution} reflects this fact on the increasing difficulty of training an RBM as an NQS for the ground state through VMC as $N_T$ grows.
-We fixed the total number of spins $N_S + N_T = 9$, as in~\cref{fig:gsProperties}(b).
-For each value of $N_T$ (between 1 and 4), we performed hyper-parameter tuning for 100 iterations with Optuna~\citep{optuna2019}, aiming to minimise the variational energy in~\cref{eq:VariationalEnergy}.
-Details of the optimisation and hyper-parameter tuning can be found in~\ref{sec:optimisation}. \Cref{fig:RBMTimeEvolution}(a)-(d) show the time evolution of the spin chain for the hyper-parameters that produced the smallest infidelities.
+\Cref{fig:gsProperties} showed that the ground state, for large values of $N_T$, a well-spread and highly entangled ground state forms. \Cref{fig:RBMTimeEvolution} reflects this fact on the increasing difficulty of training an RBM as an NQS for the ground state through VMC as $N_T$ grows.
+Again, we fixed the total number of spins $N_S + N_T = 9$, as in~\cref{fig:gsProperties}(b).
+For each value of $N_T$ (between 1 and 4), we performed hyperparameter tuning for 100 iterations with Optuna~\citep{optuna2019}, aiming to minimise the variational energy in~\cref{eq:VariationalEnergy}.
+Details of the optimisation and hyperparameter tuning can be found in appendix~\ref{sec:optimisation}. \Cref{fig:RBMTimeEvolution}(a)-(d) show the time evolution of the spin chain for the hyperparameters that produced the smallest infidelities.

 It is seen in~\cref{fig:RBMTimeEvolution}(a)-(d) that, overall, the evolution of the average magnetisation is in accordance to the average magnetisation obtained through exact diagonalisation for all the values of $N_T$.
+In the plots, the exact RBM line refers to magnetisation measured using the complete state vector from the RBM, instead of estimating the magnetisation through a sample.
 However, the qualitative agreement of magnetisation curves does not exhibit the difficulty of training the RBM as $N_T$ increases.
 Indeed, the infidelities for~\cref{fig:RBMTimeEvolution}(a)-(d) are 0.018, 0.032, 0.144 and 0.145, respectively.
 The increasing infidelity, as $N_T$ grows, indicates that training becomes more difficult, despite the Hilbert space always having the same size.
-However, these are only the best states found after hyper-parameter tuning. \Cref{fig:RBMTimeEvolution}(e) shows a box plot of the infidelities of the best 10 hyper-parameter tuning states, where a clear trend appears: the larger $N_T$ is, the more difficult it is to find the correct ground state.
+However, these are only the best states found after hyperparameter tuning. \Cref{fig:RBMTimeEvolution}(e) shows a box plot of the infidelities of the best 10 hyperparameter tuning states, where a clear trend appears: the larger $N_T$ is, the more difficult it is to find the correct ground state.

-Regarding the autoregressive ansatz in~\cref{eq:arnn}, we see in~\cref{fig:ARNNTimeEvolution} qualitatively similar, but worse performance in terms of correctly describing the evolution of magnetisation.
-This is further confirmed by poor infidelities when $N_T$ is large.
-The lowest infidelities achieved after hyper-parameter tuning were 0.025, 0.063, 0.517 and 0.850 for~\cref{fig:ARNNTimeEvolution}(a)-(d), respectively.
-Even though one can sample directly from the probability distribution induced by the autoregressive ansatz, avoiding issues with the Markov chain sampling, it is clear that capturing the ground state of~\cref{eq:bigHamiltonian} is more challenging.